pelican-plugins/mau-reader/README.md

 This plugin can be installed via the following command, which will also automatically install Mau itself:

     python -m pip install pelican-mau-reader

+As long as you have not explicitly added a `PLUGINS` setting to your Pelican settings file, then the newly-installed plugin should be automatically detected and enabled.
+Otherwise, you must add `mau_reader` to your existing `PLUGINS` list.
+For more information, please see the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.

 ## Usage